Home › Know More

 Representation Image

-The river is 290 km long and 2 km wide at the source, about 220 km near its mouth.
-It forms a portion of the boundary between Argentina and Uruguay.
+The river is 290 km long and 2 km wide at the source and about 220 km near its mouth.
+It forms part of the boundary between Argentina and Uruguay.

 Though it is generally regarded as a river, many say it is a bay or even a marginal sea of the Atlantic Ocean.